 So, and I will stop my talking.
-I want just 2 3 one last thing to say and that is, I hope someday in my 4 lifetime that my daughters, my nieces, all our girls, our Elders, our women can live in a safe country of Canada that 5 6 they don't have to fear, they don't have to feel less than or be labelled, but be treated as sacred women that we all 7 are.
+I want just 2 3 one last thing to say and that is, I hope someday in my lifetime that my daughters, my nieces, all our girls, our 4 Elders, our women can live in a safe country of Canada that 5 6 they don't have to fear, they don't have to feel less than 7 or be labelled, but be treated as sacred women that we all are.
 Thank you.
-8 9 MS. JENNIFER COX: Dionne, I'm just wondering if we could clarify for the purposes of the 10 record who the police forces were that -- particularly the 11 12 ones that you felt were really -- that worked really well?
-MS. DIONNE DOUCETTE: Troy Cooper was the 13 one that was very supportive of us.
+8 9 MS. JENNIFER COX: Dionne, I'm just 10 wondering if we could clarify for the purposes of the record who the police forces were that -- particularly the 11 ones that you felt were really -- that worked really well?
+12 MS. DIONNE DOUCETTE: Troy Cooper was the 13 one that was very supportive of us.
 14 15 MS. JENNIFER COX: And which police?
-MS. DIONNE DOUCETTE: Chief of Police, and 16 17 the investigator, Jason Stonechild (phon).
-18 MS. JENNIFER COX: And were they with the Prince Albert city police or with the RCMP?
+16 MS. DIONNE DOUCETTE: Chief of Police, and the investigator, Jason Stonechild (phon).
+17 MS. JENNIFER COX: And were they with the 18 Prince Albert city police or with the RCMP?
 19 20 MS. DIONNE DOUCETTE: City police.
-21 MS. JENNIFER COX: Okay.
-22 MS. MARGARET DOUCETTE: Again, I want to say a few words.
+MS. JENNIFER COX: Okay.
+21 22 MS. MARGARET DOUCETTE: Again, I want to say a few words.
 Obviously, you can see my family sitting here 23 24 and it all boils down to families.
-I've always tried to keep my family together and safe, but along the system 25 we've been through, there was -- we stumbled through that system.
+I've always tried to 25 keep my family together and safe, but along the system

+1 we've been through, there was -- we stumbled through that system.
 We were stopped.
 I was stopped.
-When I needed that help, it wasn't there.

-Today, I want to open that floor for my family to see what's really happening to the outside world.
-My son, my youngest son that's here with me, he's been through the system.
-Also, what Dionne was talking about, young people that are addicted with drugs and alcohol will do anything, will do anything to get that fix.

-10 A lot of my people are stuck in that, I 11 guess that hole, you can say, because it boils down to 12 poverty.
+When I needed 2 3 that help, it wasn't there.
+Today, I want to open that floor for my 4 family to see what's really happening to the outside world.
+5 6 My son, my youngest son that's here with me, he's been through the system.
+Also, what Dionne was talking about, 7 young people that are addicted with drugs and alcohol will 8 9 do anything, will do anything to get that fix.
+A lot of my people are stuck in that, I 10 guess that hole, you can say, because it boils down to 11 poverty.
 As a child, I remember being on that system.
-13 There was no employment back home.
-There were certain 14 people that worked in the hydro, where I'm from, Sandy Bay, 15 so just certain people.
-So many men worked there; the rest 16 were on welfare.
+12 There was no employment back home.
+There were certain 13 people that worked in the hydro, where I'm from, Sandy Bay, 14 15 so just certain people.
+So many men worked there; the rest were on welfare.
 And the rest had to do it on their own.

-My father was a hunter.
+16 My father was a hunter.
 My father was a 17 provider.
 My father, when he killed his -- when he was out 18 hunting, he'd feed the community because there was a lot of 19 people.
 In them days, they didn't have guns.
-They didn't 20 21 have transportation.
+They didn't 20 have transportation.
 There was no skidoos.
-So, we had dog teams and they used to pay a high price for a dog team, and 22 that was their transportation.
+So, we had dog 21 22 teams and they used to pay a high price for a dog team, and that was their transportation.
 That's what my father had.
 23 24 He helped the community.
+When my father 25 turned his life around to see the damage that was happening

-When my father in my community, he became -- he became an overseer.
-1 At grade two, he was the Mayor of Sandy Bay.
+1 in my community, he became -- he became an overseer.
+At grade two, he was the Mayor of Sandy Bay.
 He sobered up 2 3 the people in Sandy Bay by reaching out and helping and talking to the people.
 He sent people to Prince Albert, to 4 Saskatoon for treatment centre for the addiction of 5 6 alcoholism.
 People would come home; it's like a new life.
-I'm pretty sure it was 85 percent of my community were 7 sober.
+7 I'm pretty sure it was 85 percent of my community were sober.
 8